makrai/notes/jackendoff90-sem-struct.md

 ## 8.6 Load, Spray, Pack, Stuff, Clear, and Drain 174
 ## 8.7 Obligatory Adjuncts: Rid, Provide, Present, Deprive, Swarm, and Teem 179
 ## 8.8 The Passive by-Phrase

-# Chapter 9 Adjuncts That Express an Argument of a Modifying Conceptual Clause 183
+# Chapter 9 Adjuncts That Express an Argument of a Modifying Concepl Clause 183

 ## 9.1 Three Kinds of For-Adjuncts 185
-## 9.2 The Conceptual Structure of the For's of Beneficiary and Benefit; the Instrumental 189
+## 9.2 The CS of the For's of Beneficiary and Benefit; the Instrumental 189
 ## 9.3 Buy, Pay, and Sell 191
 ## 9.4 The For-Exchange Adjunct Rule 194
 ## 9.5 _For-Dative_ and _To-Dative_ Adjuncts 200
 ## 9.6 Depictive Predication 207
 ## 9.7 Appendix: Control in Gerundive Secondary Predicates

-# Chapter 10 Adjuncts That Express Arguments of a Superordinate Conceptual Clause 211
+# Chapter 10 Adjuncts That Express Arguments of a SuperordConceptual Clause 211

 ## 10.1 Babe Ruth Homered His Way into the Hearts of America 218
 ## 10.2 Alternative Approaches to the Way-Construction 223
 ## 10.3 Willy Jumped into Harriet's Arms 225
 ## 10.4 Charlie Laughed Himself Silly 235
 ## 10.5 An Alternative Treatment of Resultatives 241
 ## 10.6 Final Remarks on Adjuncts

 # Chapter 11 Toward a Theory of Linking 245

 ## 11.1 The Notion of Linking Rules 247
 ## 11.2 What Conceptual Semantics Can Do for Linking Theory 249
 ## 11.3 What Linking Theory Can Do for Conceptual Semantics 255